niklaushirt/cp4waiops-deployer/README.md

 <div style="page-break-after: always;"></div>

+## 🐥 1.3 Quick Install

+You can use the scritps in the `Quick_Install` folder to rapidly spin up a demo environment.
+The names should be self explaining and the headers of the files explain the modules to be installed.

+> Basically you would to the following:
+>
+> 1. In the the OCP Web UI click on the `+` sign in the right upper corner
+> 1. Select the `Quick Install File` from  [this directory](./Quick_Install/)
+> 3. Replace `<REGISTRY_TOKEN>` at the end of the file with your pull token from step 1.1.3 (the Entitlement key from https://myibm.ibm.com)
+> 3. Click `Save`

+Some examples in the following chapters.

-## 🐥 1.3 Install AI Manager, Event Manager and Turbonomic with demo content
+### 🐥 1.3.1 Install AI Manager with demo content, Turbonomic and Instana

 This is probably the one that you want.

-You get all the CP4WAIOPS components installed and pre-trained in one simple script.
+You get AIManager installed and pre-trained in one simple script.
 Ready to go.
-On top of that you get a Turbonomic instance to play around a bit (you'll need a license key for this).
+On top of that you get Turbonomic and Instana instances to play around a bit (you'll need a license key for each).

 ![K8s CNI](./doc/pics/install01.png)

 1. In the the OCP Web UI click on the `+` sign in the right upper corner
-1. Copy and paste the content from [this file](./tools/08_Quick_Install_Jobs/01_INSTALL_ALL.yaml)
+1. Copy and paste the content from [this file](./Quick_Install/01_INSTALL_AIMGR_TURBO_INSTANA.yaml)
 3. Replace `<REGISTRY_TOKEN>` at the end of the file with your pull token from step 1.1.3 (the Entitlement key from https://myibm.ibm.com)
 3. Click `Save`